ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 we change anything we need to check if it is valid to do at all.

-In Ergo, as we discussed, the state (i.e. UTXO set of boxes) is changed implicitly when a transaction is included in a block.
+In Ergo, as we discussed, the state (i.e. UTXO set of boxes) is changed implicitly when a valid transaction is included in a block.
 Thus we only need to check the pre-conditions before the transaction can be added to the block.
 This is what ErgoScript contracts do.

 It is not possible to "change the state" in ErgoScript because it is a language to check pre-conditions for spending coins.
-ErgoScript is purely functional language, without side effects operating with immutable data values.
+ErgoScript is purely functional language, without side effects, operating with immutable data values.
 This means all the inputs, outputs and other transaction parameters available in a script are immutable.
 This, among other things, makes ErgoScript a very simple language, easy to learn and safe to use.
 Similar to Bitcoin, each input box contains a script, which should be executed to the `true` value in order to 1) allow spending of the box (i.e. removing from the UTXO set) and 2) add the transaction to the block.

-It is therefore inaccurate to think of ErgoScript as the language of Ergo contracts, because it is the language of propositions (of logical predicates, formulas, etc.) protecting boxes from "illegal" spending.
-Unlike Bitcoin, in Ergo the whole transaction as well as the current blockchain context is available in every input's script.
-So each input script may check which outputs are created by the transaction, their ERGs and tokens amounts (we will use this capability in our example DEX contracts).
+It is therefore incorrect (strictly speaking) to think of ErgoScript as the language of Ergo contracts, because it is the language of propositions (logical predicates, formulas, etc.) which protect boxes from "illegal" spending.
+Unlike Bitcoin, in Ergo the whole transaction and a part of the current blockchain context is available in every script.
+So each script may check which outputs are created by the transaction, their ERGs and tokens amounts (we will use this capability in our example DEX contracts), current block number etc.

 _In ErgoScript you define the conditions of whether the changes (i.e. coin spending) can happen in a given context or not.
-This is instead of programming the changes imperatively in the code._
+This is in contrast to programming the changes imperatively in the code of a contract._

 While the Ergo's transaction model unlocks the whole range of applications like (DEX, DeFi Apps, LETS, etc), designing contracts as pre-conditions for coin spending (or guarding scripts) directly is not intuitive.
-In the next sections I will introduce a useful graphical notation to design contracts declaratively using _FlowCard Diagrams_, which are visual representations of executable components (FlowCards).
+In the next sections we will consider a useful graphical notation to design contracts declaratively using _FlowCard Diagrams_, which is a visual representation of executable components (FlowCards).

-_FlowCards is aiming to radically simplify dApp development on the Ergo platform by providing a high-level declarative language, execution runtime, storage format and a graphical notation_.
+_FlowCards aim to radically simplify dApp development on the Ergo platform by providing a high-level declarative language, execution runtime, storage format and a graphical notation_.